Silver Jewellery Journey

 But I missed the scuplting part of it.

-I then went on teaching myself how to work in lost wax (2023).
+I then went on teaching myself how to work in lost wax, a method that

-This way I was still able to sculpt but also allowed to play more since
+This way I am still able to sculpt but also allowed to play more since

-any "mistake" was easily recreated without wasting any silver.
+any "mistake" is easily recreated without wasting any silver.

 My fascination for silver has been